ansible-community/antsibull/docs/build-ansible.rst

     # Copy the previous rc's .deps file to the new rc version
     cp ansible-build-data/3/ansible-3.0.0rc1.deps ansible-build-data/3/ansible-3.0.0rc2.deps

-    # We do not run antsibull-build single because the compatible collection version information
+    # We do not run antsibull-build prepare because the compatible collection version information
     # is now set until final.
     # * Change the _ansible_version field to the new version
     # * If ansible-base needs a version update, change it in the .build and .deps file.